 Due to the limitations in the EF data, a Bootstrap simulation according to the 2006 IPCC Guidelines27 (Volume 1 Chapter 3) was used to calculate the Uncertainty of the EF.
 The Bootstrap simulation helps to obtain the confidence interval of the mean in cases where of the uncertainty of the mean is not a symmetric distribution.
 The results of the bootstrap analysis describes the ranges of 95 % Probability of the confidence interval.
-Then, the 2.5 Percentile and the 97.5
+Then, the 2.5 Percentile and the 97.5 Percentile are 142.34 and 228.95, respectively.
+The mean EF is 183.51 and the uncertainty of the EF was calculated as 24.8%

-27 Volume 1 chapter 3of the 2006 IPCC guidelines.
+27Volume 1 chapter 3of the 2006 IPCC guidelines.
 Uncertainty